RELISH: LLM REgression with a Latent Iterative State Head: Background on LLM-based Regression

 \subsection{Inference Paradigms}

 \paragraph{Autoregressive decoding (ARD).} Autoregressive decoding \citep{vacareanu2024from, Song2024-kc, Song2025-dx, Akhauri2025-rf} treats scalar targets as text.
-Given an input $x$, a decoder LLM produces a point prediction by autoregressively generating a numeric string from vocabulary tokens $\mathcal{Y}$ and then parsing it into a real value: In practice, the most common approach is direct prompting, either zero-shot or with many-shot demonstrations.
-Thus, ARD requires no task-specific training and only one pass during inference (Table~\ref{tab:operational_tradeoffs}).
-However, ARD generates the most likely numeric string rather than directly minimizing numerical error, making ARD sensitive to prompt formatting and insensitive to numerical proximity among candidate predictions \citep{Lukasik2025-ak}.
+Given an input $x$, a decoder LLM produces a point prediction by sequentially generating a numeric string from vocabulary tokens $\mathcal{Y}$ and then parsing it into a real value: In practice, the most common approach is direct prompting, either zero-shot or with many-shot demonstrations.
+Thus, ARD requires no task-specific training, although inference overhead scales with the number of in-context demonstrations (Table~\ref{tab:operational_tradeoffs}).
+Additionally, ARD is sensitive to prompt formatting and insensitive to numerical proximity among candidate predictions \citep{Lukasik2025-ak}.

-\paragraph{Regression-aware inference (RAIL).} RAIL \citep{Lukasik2024-yt} addresses the representational mismatch by replacing autoregressive decoding with a loss-aware decision rule over the LLM’s predictive distribution.
+\paragraph{Regression-aware inference (RAIL).} RAIL \citep{Lukasik2024-yt} addresses the representational mismatch by augmenting autoregressive decoding with a loss-aware decision rule over the LLM’s predictive distribution.
 Formally, given an input $x$, RAIL predicts:

 This is equivalent to the Bayes-optimal decision rule for the target loss $\ell$ \citep{kumar-byrne-2004-minimum}.
 For mean squared error, the optimal prediction is the mean of the posterior.
 In practice, this posterior is approximated either by sampling multiple completions or, when feasible (e.g., ordinal regression), by enumerating a grid of candidate values.